 If you have been on Facebook for a long time, you know that Facebook has gone through a whole lot of changes since you first signed up.
 Either you are on Facebook just to connect with everyone you know, or you want to expand the number of people you know by sharing, interacting and commenting.
 For a brand or company, Facebook is a great way to get the message out, but what are the best practices and are there things you can do in order to boost your spread?
-Every social network has its own secrets for increasing influence and following, you just have to find them.
+Every social network has its own secrets for increasing influence and following, you may need to consult an SEO service expert on tips to find them.
 It is the Facebook science behind getting more engagement on your feed that we are going to concentrate on this time around.

 Fresh off the doodle board is a new Facebook science infographic called The Simple Science Of Facebook Engagement, and it is presented to us by AmExOPENForum (design by Little Badger).
 What we should probably pay attention to first is that as much as 92% of all the companies on Facebook have acquired a customer through Facebook.
 It is a statistic that we should definitely not overlook.
 It’s a highly important aspect of your business promotion, and this Facebook science could definitely help you take advantage of that.

 Furthermore, we see on this Facebook science infographic that images and short messages attract way more interaction and engagement than a robust and tedious message or post.
 My own experience when it comes to Facebook is that when posting a link to my feed, it usually doesn’t get too much interaction.
 It depends a lot on the content of course, but posting an article about something and then posting an image from the same article yields completely different results.
 This Facebook science is quite interesting really and should spawn a few ideas for whoever is constantly blogging or sharing new content with the world.
 Even when you buy Facebook photo likes you can expect engagement to reach new heights.